-If you wish to hold your own special private non-congregational event in the Hebrew Tabernacle Social Hall you will need to inform the Hebrew School Principal and the Hebrew Tabernacle office.
-These arrangements should be made as soon as possible in order to avoid a calendar conflict.
-There is a \$500 space rental fee.
-Outside caterers are acceptable provided they follow our kashrut rules; Pork and shellfish are not allowed at any time in the Hebrew Tabernacle Building.
-Any food being brought into the Hebrew Tabernacle kitchen must be strictly Kosher.
-Food being served that does not enter the kitchen is not required to be Kosher.
+Using the Hebrew Tabernacle Kitchen

+We welcome you into our building and are happy to share the Hebrew Tabernacle Kitchen.
+There are a few rules that we ask you to observe while using this space Outside caterers are acceptable provided they follow our kashrut rules; Pork and shellfish are not allowed at any time in the Hebrew Tabernacle Building.
+Food being served that does not enter the kitchen is not required to follow the below rules.
 However, even if you will not be using the kitchen, pork and shellfish may not ever be served.